The following members comprise the AH Board of Commissioners:

-James Allen, Jr.
+James Allen Jr.

 Angela F. Ramson

 Ms. Ramson is an attorney in the litigation group at Greenberg Traurig, LLP.
 Her practice focuses on labor and employment and commercial litigation.
-A graduate of Georgetown University, where she earned a bachelor's degree in finance, and Howard University School of Law, she has served as the board secretary for Center for Black Women's Wellness and as a mentor at B.E.S.T.
+A graduate of Georgetown University, where she earned a bachelor’s degree in finance, and Howard University School of Law, she has served as the board secretary for Center of Black Women’s Wellness and as a mentor at B.E.S.T.
 Academy High School.
 Currently, she is a volunteer-member with the Truancy Intervention Project.
-Ms. Ramson was included in Georgia Trend Magazine's and Atlanta Business Chronicle's 40 Under 40 lists.
+Ms. Ramson was included in Georgia Trend Magazine’s and Atlanta Business Chronicle’s 40 Under 40 lists.

 Mr. Riddick-Seals is the business development manager for Brasfield & Gorrie, LLC, a privately-held construction firm.
 A graduate of Auburn University, where he earned a bachelor’s degree in building science and construction management, he also completed International Economic Development Council courses in commercial real estate development and reuse at the Georgia Institute of Technology.
 He serves as vice chair of the Business Development and Opportunity Committee of the Atlanta Business League Board of Directors and is a member of the Metro Atlanta Chamber of Commerce Board of Directors, as well as the Children’s Healthcare of Atlanta Foundation.
-Mr. Riddick-Seals is also a member of the Leadership Georgia Class of 2015.
+Mr. Riddick-Seals is also a graduate of the Leadership Georgia Class of 2015.